andreas-zeller/andreas-zeller.github.io/_posts/2021-07-27-Reviewing-across-fields-ICSE-PLDI-CCS.md

 ICSE is the flagship conference of the Software Engineering community.
 As a good Software Engineer, you believe in the power of process; and you know that despite all best efforts, errors may crawl in at any time.
 The ICSE reviewing process is modeled with these principles in mind.

 Reviewing for ICSE means to adhere to a _ton_ of deadlines – there's a deadline each for 50% and 100% of your reviews; there's a deadline for completing 50%, 75%, 100% of discussions; there's a deadline for entering the meta-review; and there's a deadline for approving the meta-review.
-You will be constantly reminded of these deadlines, especially it looks like you may miss them.
+You will be constantly reminded of these deadlines, especially if it looks like you may miss them.

 The important thing is that if you miss _any_ of these deadlines, _you will be terminated_ – as a reviewer not only for ICSE, but also for other SE conferences.
 In fact, when composing a program committee, the question of how reliable you are as a reviewer is almost as important as your expertise.
 You simply _are not late, ever_ (unless you have a good reason such as sickness).
 All this is well understood in the community, and reminders therefore come with some distinctive authoritative tone.